daniel-ilett/blog/_drafts/2020-03-11-tut3-11-fire-frames.md

 In *Effects/Fire.asset*, we've created a fire effect which uses two ramps included in the Textures folder - *FireColorRamp.png* and *FireAlphaRamp.png*.
 We've set the size to 0.75 and the strength to a low value of 0.01, the tiling is at the default value of 1, and the flicker direction is pointing roughly in the bottom-left corner (the movement direction of the flames acts in the opposite direction to these values because we're adding these values to the UV coordinates used to sample a texture).
 Finally, the background colour is set to black.
 Tweak these values to your heart's content!

 # Conclusion

+We've put together a highly customisable fire effect using several textures working together.
+By separating out all the parts of the fire effect to their own textures and variables, you can change the look and feel of the effect drastically by changing only one value or swapping out a single texture.

 <hr/>